Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Abstract

 \section{Abstract}

-Machine learning (ML) models are widely used in many domains including media processing and generation, computer vision, medical diagnosis, embedded systems, high-performance and scientific computing, and recommendation systems.
+Machine learning (ML) models are widely used in many important domains.
 For efficiently processing these computational- and memory-intensive applications, tensors of these over-parameterized models are compressed by leveraging sparsity, size reduction, and quantization of tensors.
-Unstructured sparsity and tensors with varying dimensions yield irregular-shaped computation, communication, and memory access patterns; processing them on hardware accelerators in a conventional manner does not inherently leverage acceleration opportunities.
-This paper provides a comprehensive survey on how to efficiently execute sparse and irregular tensor computations of ML models on hardware accelerators.
-In particular, it discusses additional enhancement modules in architecture design and software support; categorizes different hardware designs and acceleration techniques and analyzes them in terms of hardware and execution costs; highlights further opportunities in terms of hardware/software/algorithm co-design optimizations and joint optimizations among described hardware and software enhancement modules.
-The takeaways from this paper include: understanding the key challenges in accelerating sparse, irregular-shaped, and quantized tensors; understanding enhancements in acceleration systems for supporting their efficient computations; analyzing trade-offs in opting for a specific type of design enhancement; understanding how to map and compile models with sparse tensors on the accelerators; understanding recent design trends for efficient accelerations and further opportunities.
+Unstructured sparsity and tensors with varying dimensions yield irregular computation, communication, and memory access patterns; processing them on hardware accelerators in a conventional manner does not inherently leverage acceleration opportunities.
+This paper provides a comprehensive survey on the efficient execution of sparse and irregular tensor computations of ML models on hardware accelerators.
+In particular, it discusses enhancement modules in the architecture design and the software support; categorizes different hardware designs and acceleration techniques and analyzes them in terms of hardware and execution costs; analyzes achievable accelerations for recent DNNs; highlights further opportunities in terms of hardware/software/model co-design optimizations (inter/intra-module).
+The takeaways from this paper include: understanding the key challenges in accelerating sparse, irregular-shaped, and quantized tensors; understanding enhancements in accelerator systems for supporting their efficient computations; analyzing trade-offs in opting for a specific design choice for encoding, storing, extracting, communicating, computing, and load-balancing the non-zeros; understanding how structured sparsity can improve storage efficiency and balance computations; understanding how to compile and map models with sparse tensors on the accelerators; understanding recent design trends for efficient accelerations and further opportunities.